Vbot-e/spacebar-clicker/README.md

 ```

 Then run `npm run test` to test the game or `npm run build` to build a minified version of game in a single html file.

+## License

+All the rights belong to the author, Bruno Croci, and any copy of the code or the name of this game is prohibited, unless express authorization of the author.
+The code is open for learning porpuses.

+© Bruno Croci